Alxtp/blog.wenger.dev/_posts/2024-04-01-Selfhost-Guide.md

 ## Cloudflare-DDNS
 This container will automatically adjust the A record to point to your public IP if it changes.
-Create the cofig file by following the instructions here: https://github.com/timothymiller/cloudflare-ddns
+Create the config file by following the instructions here: https://github.com/timothymiller/cloudflare-ddns

 When the `config.json` file is prepared you can create the docker image:
 ```yaml